A look back at the year that the Sub-Saharan African startup scene found its stride

 Investment

 Andela’s $40 million VC raise in October was one of the continent’s most notable.
-The technology training and job placement firm received Series C funding from CRE Venture Capital, DBL Partners, the Chan Zuckerberg Initiative, and Salesforce Ventures, among others.
+The technology training and job placement firm received Series C funding from CRE Venture Capital, DBL Partners, the Chan Zuckerberg Initiative and Salesforce Ventures, among others.

 Andela said it would use the funds for continued expansion.
-The coding accelerator marked three years in May by adding a Uganda office to locations in New York, Nigeria, and Kenya.
+The coding accelerator marked three years in May by adding a Uganda office to locations in New York, Nigeria and Kenya.

 New investment also helped moved Africa’s startup boom into the used autos space.
-In May, Nigeria based Cars45.com raised a $5 million Series A round from the Frontier Cars Group to better connect used car sellers to digital price quotes, first time online service histories, and offers.
+In May, Nigeria-based Cars45.com raised a $5 million Series A round from the Frontier Cars Group to better connect used-car sellers to digital price quotes, first-time online service histories and offers.

 Agtech startup Farmcrowdy received $1 million from investors including Techstars Ventures and Cox Enterprises to bring Nigerian farmers online.

-In April, South African media and technology giant Naspers made a $70 million (majority stake) investment in Cape Town based e-commerce company Takealot.
+In April, South African media and technology giant Naspers made a $70 million (majority stake) investment in Cape Town-based e-commerce company Takealot.

-South African digital cleaning startup Sweep South concluded a Series-A Round backed by, among others, DJ Black Coffee.
+South African digital cleaning startup Sweep South concluded a Series A Round backed by, among others, DJ Black Coffee.

 Several new African tech funding initiatives emerged in 2017.
-GSMA’s Ecosystem Accelerator Innovation Fund made 7 of its first 9 global investments in African startups.
+GSMA’s Ecosystem Accelerator Innovation Fund made seven of its first nine global investments in African startups.

-Lagos, London, and Nairobi based TLcom Capital raised $40 million for its new growth stage Tide Africa Fund.
-In April, The World Bank launched its XL Africa accelerator to support Sub-Saharan African startups with business mentoring and up to $1.5 million in early stage capital.
+Lagos, London and Nairobi-based TLcom Capital raised $40 million for its new growth-stage Tide Africa Fund.
+In April, The World Bank launched its XL Africa accelerator to support Sub-Saharan African startups with business mentoring and up to $1.5 million in early-stage capital.

-In October, U.S. based private equity firm TPG Growth raised $2 billion for The Rise Fund, founded by TPG CEO Bill McGlashan with Bono’s support.
+In October, U.S.-based private equity firm TPG Growth raised $2 billion for The Rise Fund, founded by TPG CEO Bill McGlashan with Bono’s support.

 In perhaps a sign of things to come, Africa also registered some significant outward tech investment.
-In September, Naspers added $795 million to its holdings in Berlin based food delivery company Delivery Hero.
+In September, Naspers added $795 million to its holdings in Berlin-based food delivery company Delivery Hero.

 Products, Partnerships, Expansion

 African tech saw a number new products and platforms launch in 2017.
-In January, Mastercard’s 2Kuze—an agtech app connecting small-plot farmers to markets, payments, and logistics services—went live in Kenya, Uganda, and Tanzania.
+In January, MasterCard’s 2Kuze — an agtech app connecting small-plot farmers to markets, payments and logistics services — went live in Kenya, Uganda and Tanzania.

 Africa’s first unicorn, e-commerce venture Jumia, introduced an SME lending program.
-Safaricom―Kenya’s largest telecom and M-Pesa mobile money provider―went live with its Masoko e-commerce platform in November.
+Safaricom ― Kenya’s largest telecom and M-Pesa mobile money provider ― went live with its Masoko e-commerce platform in November.

 Africa also registered on the blockchain bandwagon.
-Earlier this month, 500 Startups backed SureRemit launched a crypto token product aimed at disrupting Africa’s multi-billion dollar remittance market.
+Earlier this month, 500 Startups-backed SureRemit launched a crypto token product aimed at disrupting Africa’s multi-billion-dollar remittance market.

 Other big Silicon Valley names also registered in Africa in 2017.
 Microsoft announced the opening of Cloud Form data centers in May and a partnership with Liquid Telecom in August to accelerate cloud adoption in Africa.

-Off of CEO Sundar Pichai’s July Nigeria trip, Google announced plans to train 10 million Africans in digital skills, increase funding to African startups, provide $20 million in grants to digital non-profits, and modified versions of products (such as YouTube) in Africa.
+Off of CEO Sundar Pichai’s July Nigeria trip, Google announced plans to train 10 million Africans in digital skills, increase funding to African startups and provide $20 million in grants to digital non-profits and modified versions of products (such as YouTube) in Africa.
 Google for Entrepreneurs also supported CcHub’s European PitchDrive tour in August.

 The same month, eBay expanded its partnership with MallforAfrica.com to allow African vendors to sell wares directly to American online consumers.

 On accelerators and capacity building, 500 Startups brought its frontier and emerging markets travel series ― Geeks on a Plane ― to Africa for the first time in March.
-Airbus held its inaugural BizLab pitch event in Nairobi targeting African startups using UAVs, 3D printing, smart sensors, and IoT.
-The MEST incubator got a new CEO, Aaron Fu, and scaled its presence to include programs in Ghana, Nigeria, Kenya, South Africa, and Cote d’Ivoire.
+Airbus held its inaugural BizLab pitch event in Nairobi targeting African startups using UAVs, 3D printing, smart sensors and IoT.
+The MEST incubator got a new CEO, Aaron Fu, and scaled its presence to include programs in Ghana, Nigeria, Kenya, South Africa and Cote d’Ivoire.

-And in October, Safaricom launched its Safaricom Alpha innovation center in Nairobi, with a goal of leveraging the company’s commercial social network (i.e., M-Pesa) to connect people to new product solutions.
+And in October, Safaricom launched its Safaricom Alpha innovation center in Nairobi, with a goal of leveraging the company’s commercial social network (i.e. M-Pesa) to connect people to new product solutions.

-Contraction and Closing up shop
+Contraction and closing up shop

 Of course, no tech sector expands and grows all the time.
-In September, Y-Combinator-backed French language VOD startup Afrostream shuttered, ending subscription services in 29 countries.
+In September, Y Combinator-backed French language VOD startup Afrostream shuttered, ending subscription services in 29 countries.

 In November, Jumia e-commerce competitor Konga slashed 60 percent of its workforce and ended its pay on delivery service, reportedly to cut costs.
 It’s not clear if this is a sign of trouble or a realignment of business strategy, per Konga founder Sim Shagaya’s Medium post.